andreaskaris/sosreport-operator/USERGUIDE.md

     node-role.kubernetes.io/master: ""
 ~~~

-#### Run sosreports on a specific node
+#### Run Sosreports on a specific node

-To run sosreports on the node with hostname `worker-0`, create the following sosreport:
+For example, to run Sosreports on the node with hostname `worker-0`, create the following Sosreport:
 ~~~
 apiVersion: support.openshift.io/v1alpha1
 kind: Sosreport